Magnite, Inc. (NASDAQ:MGNI) Shares Sold by Invesco Ltd.

-Invesco Ltd. cut its position in Magnite, Inc. (NASDAQ:MGNI – Get Rating) by 49.8% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 538,693 shares of the company’s stock after selling 535,287 shares during the period.
-Invesco Ltd. owned 0.41% of Magnite worth $15,083,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Invesco Ltd. reduced its holdings in Magnite, Inc. (NASDAQ:MGNI – Get Rating) by 49.8% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 538,693 shares of the company’s stock after selling 535,287 shares during the period.
+Invesco Ltd. owned about 0.41% of Magnite worth $15,083,000 at the end of the most recent quarter.

-Several other large investors have also recently modified their holdings of the company.
-BlackRock Inc. boosted its stake in shares of Magnite by 9.7% in the third quarter.
-BlackRock Inc. now owns 8,331,291 shares of the company’s stock worth $233,275,000 after acquiring an additional 739,754 shares during the last quarter.
-Granahan Investment Management Inc. MA boosted its stake in shares of Magnite by 10.7% in the third quarter.
-Granahan Investment Management Inc. MA now owns 7,162,652 shares of the company’s stock worth $200,554,000 after acquiring an additional 689,659 shares during the last quarter.
-Geode Capital Management LLC boosted its stake in shares of Magnite by 0.6% in the third quarter.
-Geode Capital Management LLC now owns 2,061,339 shares of the company’s stock worth $57,717,000 after acquiring an additional 12,242 shares during the last quarter.
-Wells Fargo & Company MN boosted its position in Magnite by 2.3% during the second quarter.
-Wells Fargo & Company MN now owns 1,808,725 shares of the company’s stock worth $61,207,000 after acquiring an additional 40,519 shares during the last quarter.
-Finally, Morgan Stanley boosted its position in Magnite by 47.7% during the second quarter.
-Morgan Stanley now owns 1,418,744 shares of the company’s stock worth $48,010,000 after acquiring an additional 457,886 shares during the last quarter.
-69.41% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also modified their holdings of the business.
+BlackRock Inc. grew its holdings in Magnite by 9.7% in the third quarter.
+BlackRock Inc. now owns 8,331,291 shares of the company’s stock valued at $233,275,000 after purchasing an additional 739,754 shares during the period.
+Granahan Investment Management Inc. MA grew its position in shares of Magnite by 10.7% in the third quarter.
+Granahan Investment Management Inc. MA now owns 7,162,652 shares of the company’s stock valued at $200,554,000 after purchasing an additional 689,659 shares during the period.
+Geode Capital Management LLC grew its position in shares of Magnite by 0.6% in the third quarter.
+Geode Capital Management LLC now owns 2,061,339 shares of the company’s stock valued at $57,717,000 after purchasing an additional 12,242 shares during the period.
+Wells Fargo & Company MN grew its position in shares of Magnite by 2.3% in the second quarter.
+Wells Fargo & Company MN now owns 1,808,725 shares of the company’s stock valued at $61,207,000 after purchasing an additional 40,519 shares during the period.
+Finally, Morgan Stanley grew its position in shares of Magnite by 47.7% in the second quarter.
+Morgan Stanley now owns 1,418,744 shares of the company’s stock valued at $48,010,000 after purchasing an additional 457,886 shares during the period.
+69.41% of the stock is currently owned by institutional investors.

-A number of research firms recently weighed in on MGNI.
-Susquehanna lowered their price target on shares of Magnite from $37.00 to $24.00 and set a “positive” rating on the stock in a research report on Thursday.
-Needham & Company LLC lowered their price objective on Magnite from $70.00 to $25.00 and set a “buy” rating on the stock in a research note on Friday, January 21st.
-Susquehanna Bancshares lowered their price objective on Magnite from $37.00 to $24.00 and set a “positive” rating on the stock in a research note on Thursday.
-Craig Hallum decreased their target price on shares of Magnite from $45.00 to $25.00 in a report on Thursday.
-Finally, Royal Bank of Canada decreased their target price on shares of Magnite from $40.00 to $36.00 and set an “outperform” rating on the stock in a report on Thursday, November 4th.
-One equities research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company has an average rating of “Buy” and an average price target of $27.60.

 Magnite, Inc provides a technology solution to automate the purchase and sale of digital advertising inventory for buyers and sellers.
 It features applications and services for digital advertising sellers including websites, mobile applications, and other digital media properties.
 The company was founded by Frank Addante, Duc Chau, Craig Roah, Julie Mattern and Brian D.